marioizquierdo/enablePlaceholder/README.md

 A very simple and lightweight jQuery plugin which enables HTML5 placeholder behavior for old browsers.

-There are many placeholder plugins out there, but could't find one that works with the robustness I needed.
+There are many placeholder plugins out there, but I could't find one that works with the robustness I needed, so I created my own plugin for manage that, and it's only 1.4Kb.

 ## Features ##